 Manufacturing blueprints and a caliper used to document the device history record (DHR) for quality control.

-Every batch of medical devices you produce has its own unique story.
-It starts with specific lots of raw materials, moves through a series of production steps on certain equipment, and ends with final quality checks before being shipped.
-This entire manufacturing journey must be captured in one place: the Device History Record (DHR).
-Think of the DHR as the official biography for each production run.
-It provides the critical traceability needed to investigate any issues, manage recalls, and ensure patient safety.
-Without this detailed record, you can’t prove your device was made correctly, leaving your company exposed to significant compliance risks.
+Each batch of medical devices you produce has a story.
+It starts with specific raw materials, moves through production, and ends with final quality checks.
+This entire journey is captured in the Device History Record (DHR).
+Think of it as the official biography for each production run—and the first thing an auditor will ask to see.
+Without a complete and accurate DHR, you can’t prove your device was made correctly.
+An electronic device history record software ensures these critical records are always complete, compliant, and instantly accessible, turning audit-prep anxiety into everyday confidence.

 Key Takeaways